What You Should Know About Jenkem

 What Is Jenkem?

 Our list of what you should know about jenkem has been collected from different reports.
 Various reports of sniffing feces to experience a powerful high have been released since the mid-1990s.
-One book called Children of AIDS: Africa’s Orphan Crisis by Emma Guest described the making of jenkem: “fermented human sewage, scraped from pipes and stores in plastic bags for a week or so, until it gives off numbing, intoxicating fumes.”1 A 1999 BBC article also refers to this process: “the dark brown sludge, gathering up fistfuls and stuffing it into small plastic bottles.
-They tap the bottles on the ground, taking care to leave enough room for methane to form at the top.”2 In September 2007, the Collier County Sheriff's Office (located in Florida) released an information bulletin about jenkem, describing its dangers.3 In November of the same year, there was a panic in the U.S. after widespread news reports of jenkem becoming popular among middle and high schoolers were released.
+One book called Children of AIDS: Africa’s Orphan Crisis by Emma Guest described the making of jenkem: “fermented human sewage, scraped from pipes and stored in plastic bags for a week or so until it gives off numbing, intoxicating fumes.”1 A 1999 BBC article also refers to this process: “the dark brown sludge, gathering up fistfuls and stuffing it into small plastic bottles.
+They tap the bottles on the ground, taking care to leave enough room for methane to form at the top.”2 In November of 2007, there was a panic in the U.S. after widespread news reports of jenkem becoming popular among middle and high schoolers were released.

 What Is a Jenkem High Like?